 The artist Leon Battista Alberti demonstrated the principles Filippo Brunelleschi used in his linear perspective in his essay entitled “On painting,” which was widely known and used in almost all the Renaissance-era paintings.

 However, later some painters employed another painting technique called Chiaroscuro, creating an illusion of the 3D space on a flat canvas.
-These painters, architects, and artists created inspirational arts that would shape the thinking of future artists.
+These painters, architects, and artists created inspirational art that would shape the thinking of future artists.

-7 – The printing revolution
+7 – The Printing Revolution

 Another Renaissance man, Johannes Gutenberg, is accredited for revolutionizing this era by the invention of the printing machine in Germany.

 He would later extend his prowess across Europe, thus indefinitely changing duplication and text preservation.
-The world’s literacy was also enhanced by the migration of Byzantine scholars, who ran to Italy from Constantinople by carrying their literary text and manuscripts from which several libraries and universities are built.
+The world’s literacy was also enhanced by the migration of Byzantine scholars, who ran to Italy from Constantinople by carrying their literary text and manuscripts from which several libraries and universities were built.

-The production of the printing machine by Gutenberg meant that information about Renaissance could easily spread worldwide.
+The production of the printing machine by Gutenberg meant that information about the Renaissance could easily spread worldwide.

 Erasmus of 1466 AD and a catholic priest are also regarded as influential scholars in the Northern Renaissance.
 He provided the first textual criticism on the New Testament using the ideals outlined in Humanism.
 He set a precedent for movements that would later contribute to catholic counter-reforms and the reformation of Protestants.